utdata/rwdir/docs/07-graphics.md

 ## Goals for this section

-- An introduction to the Grammer of Graphics
+- An introduction to the Grammar of Graphics
 - We'll make charts!

 ### Resources and further reading